Title IX Resources

 24-Hour Hotline: 1-866-723-3014

-The University has a responsibility not only to address reports of sexual misconduct but to educate students, faculty and staff on issues surrounding sexual violence and intimate partner violence, in order to prevent such acts from occurring.
+The University has a responsibility not only to address reports of sex- and gender-based misconduct but to educate students, faculty and staff to prevent such acts from occurring.

 Faculty, staff, and student leaders are trained on an annual basis through our online portal and through in-person sessions with the Title IX Coordinator.
 To request a training, please contact email@example.com.
 Educational programs can be tailored to an individual’s or a group’s specific needs.